Advance Beneficiary Notice of Noncoverage (ABN)

 The financial liability protections (FLP) provisions of the Social Security Act (the Act) protect beneficiaries and health care providers (physicians, practitioners, suppliers, and providers) under certain circumstances from unexpected liability for charges associated with claims that Medicare does not pay.
 The FLP provisions include:

 - LOL under Section 1879(a)-(g) of the Act.

 - Refund Requirements (RR) for Non-assigned Claims for Physicians Services under Section 1842(l) of the Act.

 - Refund Requirements (RR) for Assigned and Non-assigned Claims for Medical Equipment and Supplies under Sections 1834(a)(18), 1834(j)(4), and 1879(h) of the Act.

-Refund requirements (RR) apply to assigned and nonassigned claims for DMEPOS services allowed because of medical necessity, due to prohibition on unsolicited telephone calls, no supplier number, or no ADMC.
-RR state that suppliers must make refunds of any amounts collected if the beneficiary was not properly notified of possible disallowed Medicare claims.
-The RR provisions require that the beneficiary is notified and agrees to be financially liable.
+Apply to assigned and nonassigned claims for DMEPOS services allowed because of medical necessity, due to prohibition on unsolicited telephone calls, no supplier number, or no ADMC.
+If the beneficiary was not properly notified of possible disallowed Medicare claims, the RR state that suppliers must refund any amounts collected.
+The RR provisions require that a beneficiary is notified and agrees to the financial liability.

-If a supplier renders a service which Medicare considers not medically necessary to a beneficiary, the supplier should notify the beneficiary in writing, before rendering the service, that Medicare is likely to deny the claim and that the beneficiary will be responsible for payment.
-Modifier GA (Waiver of Liability statement on file) should be appended to the claim with the appropriate Healthcare Common Procedure Coding System (HCPCS) code when filed.
+Prior to rendering a service in which Medicare may consider not medically necessary, a supplier should notify the beneficiary, in writing, that Medicare will likely deny his/her claim and that he/she will be responsible for payment.
+The supplier will submit the appropriate HCPCS and append modifier GA (Waiver of Liability statement on file).

 - Medicare does not usually pay for this many treatments or services